 Incorrect and correct sight alignments for an open notch-and-post sight (typically used on handguns, but also available for rifles).
-The tops of the three posts must form a line through the point of aim.
-In the left image, the bullet will strike the target below the point of aim.
+The tops of the three posts should form a line through the point of aim.
+In the left image, the bullet will strike the target below the bullseye.
 In the center image, it will strike the bullseye.
-In the right image, it will strike above the point of aim.
+In the right image, it will strike above the bullseye.